dschmenk/PLASMA/doc/Preview Version 1.0.md

 # Developer Preview Version 1.0

 PLASMA is approaching a 1.0 release after _only_ 12 years.
 Hopefully it was worth the wait.
-To work out the remaining kinks, this Developer Preview will allow programmers to kcick the tires, so to speak, to provide feedback on the system.
+To work out the remaining kinks, this Developer Preview will allow programmers to kick the tires, so to speak, to provide feedback on the system.

 Download the two disk images: